KDE/documentation-develop-kde-org/content/docs/getting-started/rust/rust-app/index.md

 {{< readfile file="/content/docs/getting-started/rust/rust-app/simplemdviewer/src/main.rs" highlight="rust" >}}

-The first part that is marked with the `#[cxx_qt::bridge]` Rust macro just creates a dummy QObject out of a dummy Rust struct.
-This is needed just to complete the use of QmlModule in the previous build script build.rs, as cxx-qt needs to find at least one QObject exposed to Rust to work.
+The first part that is marked with the `#[cxx_qt::bridge]` Rust macro creates a dummy QObject out of a dummy Rust struct.
+This is needed as cxx-qt needs to find at least one QObject exposed to Rust to work.
 This should no longer be necessary in the future once https://github.com/KDAB/cxx-qt/issues/1137 is addressed.
 When we start [Adding Markdown functionality]({{< ref "#adding-markdown" >}}) later on, we will use a proper QObject.

-We have just created a [QGuiApplication](https://doc.qt.io/qtforpython-6/PySide6/QtGui/QGuiApplication.html#PySide6.QtGui.QGuiApplication) object that initializes the application and contains the main event loop.
+We then created a [QGuiApplication](https://doc.qt.io/qtforpython-6/PySide6/QtGui/QGuiApplication.html#PySide6.QtGui.QGuiApplication) object that initializes the application and contains the main event loop.
 The [QQmlApplicationEngine](https://doc.qt.io/qtforpython-6/PySide6/QtQml/QQmlApplicationEngine.html#PySide6.QtQml.QQmlApplicationEngine)